joeatbayes/oid-mapper/readme.txt

   # or about 0.037 ms per client oid.
 While running
   # single threaded the postgres server consumes about
   # 17.3% of one 4 core I7.
+  # while the GO code was consuming between 5% and 7%